Public art in Qatar: THEY ASKED ME TO CHANGE IT AND I AGREED by Adel Abidin

 Adel Abidin's neon light display at the Arab Museum of Modern Art reads "They asked me to change it and I agreed".
 The letters are on the outside wall of the museum for all visitors and passerby's to see.
 Abidin is a Baghdad born multidisciplinary artist whose works are a humorous take on contemporary art as a whole.

+Come Together by Choi Jeong Hwa

+Choi Jeong Hwa's 12-metre (39 ft) installation "Come Together" consists of orbs made from steel and plastic in bright pastel and neon colours.
+Commissioned by Qatar Foundation, the installation was inaugurated near the Education City Stadium in December 2022 as a tribute to workers involved in building Qatar's World Cup infrastructure.

 Public Art in Msheireb and surroundings

 Two Orchids by Isa Genzken

 Located at the Qatar National Theater, this sculpture made by German artist Isa Genzken out of steel and aluminum consists of two large orchids towering its white flowers over visitors below.

 Spooning by Subodh Gupta

-Indian artist Subodh Gupta’s Spooning, is a larger than life recreation of two spoons in stainless steel laying on top of each other and is locate within the M7.
+Indian artist Subodh Gupta's Spooning, is a larger than life recreation of two spoons in stainless steel laying on top of each other and is locate within the M7.
 His contemporary piece is intended to be perceived as two lovers, the way the spoons form to each other and to emit a feeling of love while looking at it.